gabrielodom/pathwayPCA/README.md

 #### Notes on Documentation

   - If you document classes that extend another class or depend on another file, make sure to list those dependencies in the `@include` field of the file documentation.
 Multiple files are listed with space delimiter.
 This field then updated the `Collates:` field of the `DESCRIPTION` file.
+  - When you add a dataset to your package via `devtools::use_data()`, the name of the object should match the name of the file in the data/ directory.
   - If you document multiple functions in one file, follow the template in `validClass_Omics.R`.
 Use the `@rdname` to link the multiple functions together (all with the same function name after the tag).
 Also use colons to seperate section headers from section bodies -- a line break isn't enough.

 #### Completed and Documented Functions